-The High School caters for students in Years 7 to 10 and occupies most of this site, although some Year 11 to 12 classes such as Design in Wood, Art and Music are conducted there as well.
+The High School caters for students in Years 7 - 10 and occupies most of this site, although some Year 11 and 12 classes such as Design in Wood, Art and Music are conducted here as well.
 The High School has approximately 560 students enrolled.
-The High School has four Co-Heads (Joe Cairns, Paul Goodluck, Louise Giudici and Kim Rowlands) who are also Heads of House (Mather, Hodgkin, Ransome and Unwin respectively).
+The High School has four Co-Heads (Joe Cairns, Paul Goodluck, Louise Giudici, Kim Rowlands) who are also Heads of House (Mather, Hodgkin, Ransome and Unwin respectively).